unixabg/cryptmypi/README.md

 ## Scenarios

-Multiple example configurations can be found in the system, each on its own directory `example-...`.
+Example configurations are provided in the the project examples directory.

 Each example outlines a possible configurations scenario, from building an standart kali to building an encrypted drop box RPi for remote control.